Category: minieasternloop2017

 Hot Springs National Park

 Hey Guys!
-We spent one week in Arkansas, but we crammed so much into that one week I’m going to break up our Arkansas adventures into two separate posts.
+We only spent one week in Arkansas, but we crammed so much into that one week I’m going to break up our Arkansas adventures into two separate posts.
 We’re going to start with Hot Springs National Park!

 Confession: I didn’t really want to go to Hot Springs National Park.
 I couldn’t figure out what could be so interesting about a hot spring.
 Did I really want to devote an entire stop to this area?
 When we visit some place it’s not just for a weekend.
 We devote an entire week to two weeks to each stop.
 I questioned whether or not this National Park was worth the hassle of staying so far from Little Rock (which is the main reason we were going to be in the area).
 Now, don’t get me wrong…we love our National Parks…it’s just that usually, National Parks are…well…bigger.
 I’m talking about Parks and not Monuments or Historic Sites or Battlefields.